desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 The Parental Agent then MUST verify that for each signature algorithm present, (at least) one of the keys referenced in the tentative DS record set signs the Child's DNSKEY record set.
+[ TODO Which other checks are needed to not break anything? ]

 If this is the case, the Parental Agent SHOULD publish the DS record set in the Parent zone, so as to secure the Child's delegation.